wikimedia/mediawiki/resources/lib/wvui/README.md

 Find WVUI's up-to-date code output in Storybook components demo at [doc.wikimedia.org](https://doc.wikimedia.org/wvui/master/ui/)

-Please note that WVUI is deprecated and in patch-only maintenance mode.
-A new Vue.js based component library will be created based on WVUI and other prototypical libraries by Wikimedia Foundation and Wikimedia Deutschland.
-Visit [this Phabricator task](https://phabricator.wikimedia.org/T288980) to follow the initialization of the new library.
+Please note that WVUI is **deprecated** and in maintenance mode.
+New releases are only published when necessary to fix bugs.
+WVUI will be replaced with [Codex](https://doc.wikimedia.org/codex/main/), a new component library based on Vue 3 that is currently under development.

 ## Table of contents {ignore=true}